67zhanan/MMFFNet/README.md

 # The rest of the code we will open after the article hired
 # Weight of RGBTCC dataset
 [链接](https://github.com)
-# Weight of DroneRGBTCC dataset
+# Weight of DroneRGBT dataset
 [链接](https://github.com)